 Speaking of spots that are touched regularly, another one that tops the list of things to clean in your house is your door handles.
 Just like with the light switches, every member of the household touches these surfaces multiple times a day.

 Not only that, but you touch them after you put on your shoes, when you take out the trash, and after coming home from the grocery store, where you likely touched a dirty cart handle.
-Clean door handles once a week to limit the spread of germs.
+Clean door handles once a week with a disinfectant to limit the spread of germs.

 Drink Dispensers